Lew Stone

-Louis Stone known professionally as Lew Stone (28 May 1898 - 13 February 1969) was a British bandleader and arranger of the British dance band era, and was well known in Britain during the 1930s.
-He was known as a skillful, innovative and imaginative musical arranger.
+Louis Stone known professionally as Lew Stone (born Louis Steinberg; 28 May 1898 - 13 February 1969) was a British bandleader and arranger of the British dance band era.
+He was well known in Britain during the 1930s and was known as a skillful, innovative and imaginative musical arranger.

 Early life and career

 Stone was born Louis Steinberg in Bethnal Green, son of Hyman Steinberg, a cabinetmaker, and wife Kate.
 Stone showed promise in both music and football, playing for the Corinthian F.C. and Casuals F.C. teams in the daytime and playing as a pianist in the evening.
 In the 1920s, he worked with many important dance bands.
 Some arrangements attributed to Stone can be heard on particular records by the Savoy Orpheans (1927) and Ray Starita and his Ambassador's Band (1928).

-During 1927–1931, Stone's arrangements for the Bert Ambrose Orchestra made it one of the best in Europe.
+During 1927–1931, Stone's arrangements for the Bert Ambrose Orchestra made it in Europe.
 Stone continued to work with other bands like Jack Hylton's and Jack Payne's BBC Dance Orchestra, and he also took several top musicians into the studio to make a few recordings that were issued on the Duophone label as 'Lewis Stone and his Orchestra'.